Morocco Details

 Arrive in the Valley of Dades before sunset.

-Enjoy your evening meal and spend the night in a boutique hotel in the valley.
+Enjoy your evening meal and spend the night in a boutique hotel in the valley: Eden Boutique Hotel.

 Be captivated by the beauty in the surrounding valley,